wimpysworld/deb-get/README.md

         purge is identical to remove except that packages are removed and purged (any configuration files are deleted too).

 clean
-        clean clears out the local repository (/var/cache/get-deb) of retrieved package files.
+        clean clears out the local repository (/var/cache/deb-get) of retrieved package files.

 search
-        search for the given regex(7) term(s) from the list of available packages supported by get-deb and display matches.
+        search for the given regex(7) term(s) from the list of available packages supported by deb-get and display matches.

 show
         show information about the given package including its download source.